Developers

 Microsoft CSV file types

 CSV files are popular for a reason.
-They’re simple, minimalistic, and widely understood and utilized by many different types of software.
+They're simple, minimalistic, widely understood and utilized by many different types of software.